natebooth2026/OS-Project-1/README.md

 <img width="160" alt="singleProduceConsumeExample" src="https://github.com/user-attachments/assets/7c16d7e0-5d96-4576-9f3e-77dcede9e8ac">

 This is only because the producer reaches the limit of items to be produced only after items 98 and 99 are consumed, this is a special case that should be expected due to the safety guards in both algorithms and the randomness of who gains control of the semaphore once released.
+This may occur before item 100.

 ## Thank You